SAP/fundamental-tools/README.md

 Fiori and cloud apps, with any front-end you like, the way you like.

-- Simple and fast, with any old or new ABAP system
+- Any old or new ABAP system
+- Simple and fast
 - The same code and programming model for on-premise and cloud
 - Front-ends
   - [Microsoft FAST Angular](https://www.fast.design/docs/integrations/angular)